SubZtep/gif-animation-preview/readme.txt

 = Can I use it with Aruna template? =
 Yes, open `wp-content/themes/Aruna/functions.php` with a text editor and add `$teo_nolazy = true;` line after `<?php` (second line) for turn off template's lazy load function.
 Go to plugin's admin and turn on metadata overwrite.

-= Can I disable for certain images? =
+= Can I disable on certain images? =
 Yes, add `nogap` to image class attribute and plugin will not work.